 Related to the principle of origin, we also have to accept the principle of the integrity of the fonds.
-Thus, if legislation covers the right of people to have their personal goods restored, this right can conflict with maintaining the integrity of the collection of records about the repression, and multiple claims for restitution could endanger the survival of fonds of records which, at the same time we consider to be part of the Nation's heritage.
+Thus, if legislation covers the right of people to have their personal goods restored, this right can conflict with maintaining the integrity of the collection of documents about the repression, and multiple claims for restitution could endanger the survival of collections of documents which, at the same time we consider to be part of the Nation's heritage.

-Finding a balance seems difficult, but one means of compromise might be to make a distinction between purely personal documents which ought to be returned to their owners or heirs, and those records which refer to the activities of people as part of their public or political responsibilities such as organizations and institutions, and which ought to remain in the archives together with the rest of the records.
-The right to financial compensation for owners and heirs of this records should be recognised when they do not opt voluntarily to deposit these documents in the archive.
-It is also recommended that in the case of goods returned to private individuals, if they opt for selling them to third parties, the government could exercise the right of first offer.
+Finding a balance seems difficult, but one means of compromise might be to make a distinction between purely personal documents which ought to be returned to their owners or heirs, and those documents which refer to the activities of people as part of their public or political responsibilities such as organizations and institutions, and which ought to remain in the archives together with the rest of the documents.
+The right to financial compensation for owners and heirs of this documentation should be recognised when they do not opt voluntarily to deposit these documents in the archive.
+It is also recommended that in the case of goods returned to private individuals, if they opt for these to be transferred to third parties, the state could exercise the right to examine such goods.

-Another question to be considered is the very concept of fonds in the case of the branches of the police or of the army which specialised in repression.
+Another question to be considered is the very concept of collections in the case of the branches of the police or of the army which specialised in repression.
 For these specialised bodies, when the documents have been separated from the rest, it is recommended that they are considered as a collection in themselves, and a minimalist approach taken when treating them as a closed collection, and transferring their documents to the general archives.

-The only exception to the rule of maintaining the integrity of the fonds ought to be when, as described previously, files relating to the repression have been separated from those necessary for the continuation of the work of the bodies in question, providing that they had originally been intermingled.
+The only exception to the rule of maintaining the integrity of the collections ought to be when, as described previously, files relating to the repression have been separated from those necessary for the continuation of the work of the bodies in question, providing that they had originally been intermingled.
 In these cases, as has already been indicated, temporary separation is recommended.